Interpreting the 95 GeV resonance in the Two Higgs Doublet Model: Implications for the Electroweak Phase Transition: Bubble Nucleation and Gravitational Waves

 This equation is solved with the boundary conditions $\dot{\phi_i}(0)=\dot{\phi_i}(\rho\to\infty) = 0$, and $\phi_i(\rho\to\infty) = \phi_i^f$, where $\phi_i^t$ is the value of the fields at the true vacuum (see \cite{Andreassen:2016cvx,Croon:2023zay} for a discussion of the appropriate boundary conditions for tunneling).
 In our two-field model, we employ {\tt PhaseTracer2}~\cite{Athron:2024xrh} to calculate the bounce configuration using the path deformation method, where an initial guess for the path is perturbed using normal forces to minimise the bounce action.
 The action $S_3(T)$ is then calculated for the bounce solution at temperature $T$.

 We define the onset of the phase transition through the following nucleation criterion~\cite{Guth:1979bh,Guth:1981uk,Caprini:2019egz}

+which defines the nucleation temperature $\Tn$. \vtwo{The pre-factor $A = A(T)$ of the nucleation rate $\Gamma \simeq A(T) e^{-S_3/T}$~\cite{langer1973hydrodynamic}, accounts for the fluctuations around the critical bubble.
+It splits into a statistical and dynamical part, {\em viz.} $A = A_\rmi{stat} + A_\rmi{dyn}$ which on dimensional grounds scale as $A_\rmi{stat} \sim T^3$ and $A_\rmi{dyn} \sim T$. } \vthree{ While a practical standard approximation~\cite{Linde:1980tt,Linde:1981zj} is $A(T) = T^4(\frac{S_3}{2\pi T})^{3/2}$, we follow~\cite{Carrington:1993ng,Caprini:2019egz} and employ $\ln(A/T^4) \simeq -14$~\cite{Carrington:1993ng} as an estimate for the EWPT.} \footnote{ In practice, the nucleation rate receives higher-order corrections from fluctuations around the bounce solution, modifying the prefactor $A(T)$ and the interpretation of $S_3$, and have recently been studied in detail using functional determinant methods~\cite{Ekstedt:2021kyx,Gould:2021ccf}.
+Public tools such as {\tt bubbleDet}~\cite{Ekstedt:2023sqc} enable the automated inclusion of these corrections, providing a more accurate estimate of the nucleation rate. }

-which defines the nucleation temperature $\Tn$.
-While this condition is phrased in terms of the Euclidean action, it is derived from the requirement that the nucleation rate per unit volume becomes significant in an expanding universe.
+While the condition~\eqref{eq:nucleation:condition} is phrased in terms of the Euclidean action, it is derived from the requirement that the nucleation rate per unit volume becomes significant in an expanding universe.
 More precisely, it approximates the point at which the probability of bubble nucleation in a Hubble volume becomes order unity.
 The full percolation criterion requires integrating the nucleation rate over spacetime to track the volume fraction of the false vacuum (see e.g.~\cite{Hindmarsh:2020hop}), which is well approximated by the above condition in most cases.
 Here

-is a measure of the inverse time it takes for the phase transition to complete, where $H_*$ ($T_*$) refers to the Hubble constant (temperature) at the time $t_*$. \footnote{ Note that we have added a bar to the conventional notation to avoid confusion with the Lagrangian parameter in the 2HDM.} The percolation temperature, $\Tp$, can be calculated by using the percolation criterion~\cite{Enqvist:1991xw}, which is
+is a measure of the inverse time it takes for the phase transition to complete, where $H_*$ ($T_*$) refers to the Hubble constant (temperature) at the time $t_*$. \footnote{ Note, that we have added a bar to the conventional notation to avoid confusion with the Lagrangian parameter in the \vtwo{Type~I} 2HDM. } The percolation temperature, $\Tp$, can be calculated by using the percolation criterion~\cite{Enqvist:1991xw}, which is